 Phone:207-646-4586 Address: 266 Post Rd, Wells, ME 04090 Activities:

 Are you looking for a serene campground surrounded by authentic coastal living?
-Then, Moody Beach RV Campground is the best spot for an enjoyable retreat of your dreams.
+Then, Moody Beach RV Campground is the best place for camping in Maine for the enjoyable retreat of your dreams.

 Enjoy the beach activities Maine has to offer, such as whale watching or deep-sea fishing.
 Shop, hike or eat in some of the best seafood restaurants in the Pine Tree State.
 Back at the campground, you can play basketball, billiards or just relax by the pool or in the whirlpool.